ACINQ/eclair/README.md

-  network     |                                               | list all nodes that have been announced receive     | amountMsat, description                       | generate a payment request for a given amount send        | amountMsat, paymentHash, nodeId               | send a payment to a lightning node close       | channelId                                     | close a channel close       | channelId, scriptPubKey (optional)            | close a channel and send the funds to the given scriptPubKey help        |                                               | display available methods
+  network     |                                               | list all nodes that have been announced receive     | amountMsat, description                       | generate a payment request for a given amount send        | amountMsat, paymentHash, nodeId               | send a payment to a lightning node send        | paymentRequest                                | send a payment to a lightning node using a BOLT11 payment request close       | channelId                                     | close a channel close       | channelId, scriptPubKey (optional)            | close a channel and send the funds to the given scriptPubKey help        |                                               | display available methods